-Monica McKelvie, Registered NurseMonica has been working as an Office Nurse since she married Frank McKelvie, a dairy farmer 34 years ago.
-They have four children and three grandchildren.
+Monica McKelvie, Registered NurseMonica has been working as an Office Nurse since she married Frank McKelvie, a dairy farmer 37 years ago.
+They have four children and four grandchildren.

 Monica enjoys working with the physicians, staff and all the friendly patients.
 She has had the opportunity with the Trent Hills Family Health Team to add additional duties in keeping within her ‘scope of practice’.
-Monica is now involved with the programs and services we offer our patients which include: cognitive screening tests for senior patients, performing pap tests for our female patients and provide a nursing role in our new Screening and Early Prevention program.
+Monica is now involved with the programs and services we offer our patients which include: cognitive screening tests for senior patients, performing pap tests for our female patients and provide a nursing role in Chronic Non-Cancer Pain program.